essex-lab/ProtoMS/doc/.man/protoms.rst

 5. If the move is accepted, then the new configuration of the residue is saved.
 If the move was rejected then the original configuration of the residue is restored.

 You can change the flexibility of any residue in any protein by using the fixbackbone and fixresidues commands described in section :ref:`misccmd`.
 All residues of all proteins are flexible by default, and have flexible backbones.
-Note that the backbone move is still experimental and not thouroughly tested.
-I recommend that you fix the backbone of all residues for production simulations.
 You control the maximum amounts that the residue moves via the residue template (see :ref:`temref`).
 The actual amount that a residue moves by will be based on random values generated within the limits of the maximum amounts set in the residue template, e.g. if the maximum change of an angle was :math:`5.0^\circ` , then the angle will be changed by a random value generated evenly between :math:`-5.0^\circ` and :math:`+5.0^\circ`.

 .. index::